JaggerSofia/Quiz-App/README.md

-This will be a 10 question quiz, more information coming.

 These are the questions that will be in the quiz along with the correct answer only (multiple choice options will be added into js STORE):

 Doctor Who Questions